xlladdins/xll/docs/Excel4MacrosE-G.md

   - > The base of an arrow is the end without the arrowhead.

->
+> &nbsp;

 **Related Functions**

-FORMAT.MOVE   Moves the selected object
+FORMAT.MOVE&nbsp;&nbsp;&nbsp;Moves the selected object

-SIZE   Changes the size of a window
+SIZE&nbsp;&nbsp;&nbsp;Changes the size of a window

-Syntax 2   Sizes worksheet objects relative to a cell or range
+Syntax 2&nbsp;&nbsp;&nbsp;Sizes worksheet objects relative to a cell or range

 Return to [top](#E)